Man who shot his mother is shot and killed by neighbor, deputies say - NewsBreak

 Man who shot his mother is shot and killed by neighbor, deputies say

-A neighbor shot and killed a man who shot his own mother multiples times in their north Houston apartment, authorities said.

-A neighbor shot and killed a man who shot his own mother multiples times in their north Houston apartment, authorities said.
+HOUSTON ( KIAH ) — A neighbor shot and killed a man who shot his own mother multiple times in their north Houston apartment, authorities said.

+It happened around 12:45 a.m.
+Tuesday morning near Highland Cross Drive and Trevor Way.Heatwave sparks one-man crime wave, police say

+Deputies with the Harris County Sheriff’s Office learned a mother and son were in their apartment when the son had been drinking and started acting strange.

 Comments / 0